For The Kitties

 and the pebble being your donation.

-Click on the Donate Link below to make a donation through PayPal.
+kitties.
+Click on the Donate Link below to make a donation

 Even $1 will help when many other dollars join in.

-I recently became aware that the Finger Lakes SPCA
+Last year I became aware that the Finger Lakes SPCA of Auburn

 offers a spay and neuter clinic for a very reasonable price.